 It's a center for teaching about the importance of water; a place to investigate aquatic plants and animals; and a resource for water conservation information.
-The Kleinman Family Cove, on the Garden's North Lake along 800 feet of restored shoreline gardens, is all this — and more.
+The Kleinman Family Cove, on the Chicago Botanic Garden's North Lake, along 800 feet of restored shoreline gardens, is all this—and more.

-- A canopied outdoor amphitheater overlooks a small bay where students wear waders and use nets to analyze aquatic animal life, assess water quality, and discover why water is important to human health.
+- A canopied outdoor amphitheater overlooks a small bay where students analyze aquatic animal life, assess water quality, and discover why water is important to human health.

 - On a broad boardwalk, students view aquatic plants at different depths, perform water tests, and sample water for aquatic creatures.

 - A demonstration garden reveals the importance of shoreline management and aquatic plants.

 - Interpretive signs allow even casual visitors to observe and understand aquatic wildlife and habitat.